sirius-04/hajimi-fund-dapp/README.md

 yarn start
 ```

-Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
+Visit the app on: `http://localhost:3000`.
+Interact with your smart contract using the `Debug Contracts` page.
+Tweak the app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`

 - Edit your smart contracts in `packages/hardhat/contracts`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2

-We welcome contributions to Scaffold-ETH 2!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.